 Q: What can the FCC do if a broadcaster and a cable operator fail to reach a retransmission consent agreement?

 A: The Communications Act does not authorize the FCC to require cable operators to carry television broadcast stations (which elected retransmission consent).
 It does, however, require the parties to negotiate retransmission consent in good faith, and FCC rules implement this requirement.
 See https://www.fcc.gov/media/policy/retransmission-consent.

 Q: Should I expect more changes in the programming on my cable system in the future?

 A: Yes, the law provides that once every three years broadcast stations may elect between must-carry and retransmission consent.
 Fortunately, most broadcasters and cable operators agree that the least amount of change possible is the best, for both themselves and the subscribers.
 To the extent possible, it is anticipated that cable systems will keep changes to a minimum while they comply with any changes in election by broadcasters.
-The FCC's rules require cable operators to notify subscribers 30 days prior to any change in the broadcast stations they carry, or the channel number of the stations they carry.
-Thus, your cable operator should keep you informed about any changes that will affect your cable service.
+The FCC's rules generally require cable operators to notify subscribers 30 days prior to any change in the broadcast stations they carry, or the channel number of the stations they carry.
+If the change occurs due to carriage negotiations that fail within the last 30 days of a contract, cable operators must notify subscribers as soon as possible.
+Therefore, your cable operator should keep you informed about any changes that will affect your cable service.